-MPEG LA, the patent licensing agency, last month made two separate calls for patents — one for essential ATSC patents and the other for essential DVB-H patents.
+MPEG LA, the patent licensing agency, has made a call for patents essential to ATSC implementation.

 Essential patents pertaining to ATSC will consist of issued or otherwise enforceable patents having one or more claims that are infringed by use or implementation of the following: